10 Negative Side Effects of Drinking Beetroot Juice

 The antioxidants in the beetroot lead to a process called detoxification which is the flushing out of the toxins from the body.

 Detoxification is also the latest fad catching up on the internet with several celebrities posting about them.
 However, if consumed in a large amount, the sudden detoxification caused by beetroots can occasionally lead to mild fever and other flu-like symptoms.
+Rarely but many people have felt dehydrated due to excessive detoxification as well.

 7) Blood pressure